hossam-magdy/hboot/README.md

 ## TODO

-- In windows installer: implement step #2 => copy files
-- check/use `rsync` and its windows equivalent
 - in GRUB2 branch:
   - load Windows ISO (again)… using memdisk (slow) AND chainloader/whatever
   - finalize the menu items in `grub.cfg`